madhuvishy/madhuvishy_site/posts/the-week-of-strange-loop.md

 All talks are [here](https://www.youtube.com/channel/UC_QIfHvN9auy2CoOdSfMWDw/videos)

-Some of the favorites among talks I went to, in no particular were:
+Some of the favorites among talks I went to, in no particular order were:

 * [Jepsen2- Linearizable Boogaloo](https://www.youtube.com/watch?v=QdkS6ZjeR7Q)